Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: DAG Estimation Based on Perturb-seq Data

 The proposed two-stage framework is closely related in spirit to the classical two-stage least squares approach with valid instrumental variables.
 Here, $\D_{\mathrm{anc}(j)}$ participates in the entire first-stage regressions across $k$ and serves as a valid instrumental variable for $j$.
 Specifically, it satisfies: (i) conditional independence from unobserved confounders, $U \ind \D_{anc(j)} \mid X$; (ii) the exclusion restriction, as there is no direct causal path from $\D_{anc(j)}$ to $\mu_j$; and (iii) relevance, since $D_k$ directly perturbs $\mu_{k}$ individually for $k\in anc(j)$.

-Here, the uncertainty of $\hat{\eta}_k(\D,X)$ needs to be taken into account for a correct quantification of the standard error of $\hat{\theta}_{jk}$ estimated from QMLE.
-We consider the regression coefficients $\hat{\theta}_{jk}$ for each $\hat{\eta}_k$ based on a GLM, e..g, Poisson GLM, and quantify the standard error of $\hat{\eta}_k$ based on the \cite{murphy2002estimation} standard error adjustment for estimated regressors.
+Here, the uncertainty of $\hat{\eta}_k(\D,X)$ needs to be incorporated for a correct quantification of the standard error of $\hat{\theta}_{jk}$ estimated from QMLE.
+We consider the regression coefficients $\hat{\theta}_{jk}$ for each $\hat{\eta}_k$ based on a GLM, such as Poisson, and quantify the standard error of $\hat{\eta}_k$ based on the \cite{murphy2002estimation} adjustment for estimated regressors (Section~\ref{supp-sec:MT} for details).